Bankruptcy in Australia: How does it work?

 What if bankruptcy is the right option?

-After learning ‘how does the bankruptcy process work’, should you decide that bankruptcy is the right option, having a workable budget in place is more important than ever.
-You will no longer be able to use your credit card to make ends meet and, without savings in the bank, you will have to be careful that your income stretches from payday to payday.
+After learning how the bankruptcy process works, should you decide that bankruptcy is in fact the right option, having a workable budget in place is more important than ever.
+You will no longer be able to use your credit card to make ends meet and you will have to be careful that your income stretches from payday to payday.
 Budgeting is also the key to addressing and fixing the issues that got you into financial difficulty in the first place.

-While we aim to do everything we can to help you avoid bankruptcy, if it works out to be the best option, MyBudget can explain what is involved in declaring bankruptcy and help administer your bankruptcy petition for you.
-We’ll handle all the paperwork, liaise with your creditors and AFSA, and make sure that you have a workable budget in place that gets you on the path to lifelong financial fitness.
+While we aim to do everything we can to help you avoid bankruptcy, if it works out to be the best option, MyBudget can explain what is involved in declaring bankruptcy and support you by answering your questions and guiding you through your online application with AFSA.

 Why is budgeting important in bankruptcy?